California Rules of Court 2026

 (9) Allow no spanking, hitting, or threatening the child;

-(10) Allow no visits to occur while the visiting party appears to be under the influence of alcohol or illegal drugs;
+(10) Allow no visits and exchanges to occur while the visiting party appears to be under the influence of alcohol or illegal drugs;

 (11) Allow no emotional, verbal, physical, or sexual abuse;